Latiifff/Online_Retail_Analysis/README.md

    - Cluster 0 is the largest cluster with the highest product and revenue contribution, however its average order value is slightly below average (£3,021).
    - Cluster 1 has the highest AOV (£3,936) and significant revenue contribution despite having few customers.
    - Cluster 2 and Cluster 3 have lower AOV and lower revenue contribution and product volume.
+6. **Cohort Analysis:**
+   - Customer Retention: Significant drop from 885 customers in Dec 2010 to 324 in Jan 2011, with a consistent decline in subsequent months.
+   - Revenue Retention: Initial high revenue of 570.4K in Dec 2010, dropping sharply to 275.7K in Jan 2011, with some months showing revenue increases (e.g., 512.3K in Nov 2011).
+7. **Predictive Forecasting:**
+   - Revenue Trend: There was minor fluctuation in revenue from December 2010 to September 2011, followed by a clear upward trend until December 2011.
+The future forecast indicates a steady increase in revenue, but with growing uncertainty.
+   - Product Sales Trend: Product sales remained stable until September 2011, after which there was a slight increase.
+The forecast suggests a continued steady rise in sales, with an expanding range of uncertainty.

 ## 💡 Actionable Insights
 1. **Optimize Retention:** Focus on Others/Recent Shoppers for retention and improved customer experience.